sumup/sumup-ios-sdk/README.md

         NSLocationWhenInUseUsageDescription
         NSBluetoothPeripheralUsageDescription
         NSMicrophoneUsageDescription
-        NSLocationUsageDescription (only if deployment target is iOS 6 or 7)
+        NSLocationUsageDescription (only if deployment target is iOS 7)

 > Note:
 > - Please refer to the sample app's [Info.plist](SumupSDKSampleApp/SumupSDKSampleApp-Info.plist#L38-L45)